Luisa Capetillo: Anarchism

 In Mi opinión..., Capetillo identifies herself as a socialist anarchist, arguing for collective ownership of "advances, discoveries, and inventions" while opposing state control.
-This reflected the majority of Puerto Rican workers at the time.
+This reflected the views of the majority of Puerto Rican workers at the time.
 According to researcher Stephanie Rivera Berruz, Capetillo was drawn to anarchism because it was "a political philosophy put into action".
 Valle Ferrer states that she was also influenced by "Romantic anarchists" like Errico Malatesta and Leo Tolstoy.
-Philosophically, Capetillo believed that humans are naturally kind and support equality but that they are corrupted by the social systems they live in.
+Philosophically, Capetillo believed that humans are naturally kind and support equality but that they are corrupted by the social systems in which they live.
 Drawing on anarcho-syndicalist principles, she supported organized labor movements and the general strike as a tool for disrupting these systems.

 Because of her anti-state views, Capetillo opposed the independence movement in Puerto Rico, viewing it as an oppressive force.
 She criticized the Puerto Rican Unionist Party, accusing them of being "egoists, exploiters, and aristocrats" who oppressed the island's workers.
 Rivera Berruz argues that Capetillo's views on nationhood and the state were influenced by Puerto Rico's colonial status and her own status as a transnational migrant.

 Women's rights and free love

 Capetillo is often considered the first feminist writer from Puerto Rico.
-According to Rivera Berruz, Capetillo articulated feminist ideas long before the rise of the mainstream feminist movement in the 1960s.
+According to Rivera Berruz, Capetillo articulated feminist ideas long before the rise of what philosopher Francesca Gargallo considers the mainstream feminist movement in the 1960s.
 She is also frequently associated with anarcha-feminism, a movement opposing government and patriarchal authority.
 In her work, she draws links between women's liberation and organized labor, advocating for an egalitarian system for men and women workers.
 She also calls for greater sexual freedom for women, describing women's sexual desire as being as natural as hunger and sleep.
 She believed that motherhood was an essential aspect of womanhood, stating after giving birth to her first child that "a woman will always be a mother, even if she doesn't have children".

 Capetillo advocated for free love.
 In her view, free love was the union of two people unrestrained by legal contracts and social conventions about families.
 She defined love as a union of free people, with free love being marked by mutual love, respect, and support.
 If either partner fell out of love, Capetillo believed that the relationship should end.
 She called marriage the "prostitution of love".
 In her view, marriage forced women into passive roles and prevented them from exiting relationships, limiting their freedom and hence their ability to love.
 Many anarchists advocated for free love, both in Puerto Rico and abroad.
 However, Capetillo's emphasis on women's exploitation in critiquing the institution of marriage was unique among anarchists and labor activists.